 The reader must fully comprehend the meaning and importance of the Quran’s words and Ayahs (sentences) that they are reciting.

-Because the beauty and significance of Allah’s discourse only reveals to the humble spirit, the reader must be modest.
+Because the beauty and significance of Allah’s discourse only reveal to the humble spirit, the reader must be modest.

 Every message in the Quran should be felt as if it was written specifically for the individual reading it.